Andynoid/StudyMethod/Notes on The Intelligent Investor.md

 # Chapter 1.
 Investment versus Speculation: Results To Be Expected by the Intelligent Investor.

+## what a defen
 1. The purchase of the shares of well established investment funds  as an alternative to creating his own common-stock portfolio.
 2. Utilize one of the common trust funds or commingled funds.
-3. the device called dollar-cost averaging.
+3. the device called dollar-cost averaging. (application of formula investing) Hold common stocks between 25%-75% in reverse to the action of market.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIwOTcwNzM0MjMsMTM5OTUxMDgzNiwxMD
-E0MjE3MTE2LC0xMjAwNTY3NDExLDEwMTQ4NjMyNjUsMjAzMzM0
-MjIxLC00OTA2ODYwMDgsMTY5NjkzNjE4Nl19
+eyJoaXN0b3J5IjpbLTgxODM5MDY3MCwxMzk5NTEwODM2LDEwMT
+QyMTcxMTYsLTEyMDA1Njc0MTEsMTAxNDg2MzI2NSwyMDMzMzQy
+MjEsLTQ5MDY4NjAwOCwxNjk2OTM2MTg2XX0=
 -->